Becoming a volunteer

 Volunteering in both social security and employment

 We welcome volunteers who want to volunteer in both areas.
-You will need to attend both training days, but only need to pass one test.
+You will need to attend both training courses and pass the test for each subject in order to volunteer in that area of law.

 The one year deadline applies, separately, to both areas.
 If you attend a Social Security training day in June 2021 and an employment training day in October 2021 you must take on a Social Security case before June 2022 and a employment one before October 2022.